 My Journey from Yesterday is the title of the monthly newsletter of this society organized in 1978.
-Sandra Crowley serves as the president and can be reached at 817-571-9939 or by email at firstname.lastname@example.org.
 The society supports the Euless Public Library at 201 N. Ector Dr., Euless, TX 76039 and meets there at 7:00 p.m. on the first Thursday of each month.
-Come at 6:30 p.m. for “meet and greet” time; guests and visitors are welcome!
+We gather at 6:30 p.m. for “meet and greet” time; guests and visitors are welcome!

 New Boston Genealogical Society, P.O.
 Box 104, New Boston, TX 75570-0104

 Panola County Historical and Genealogical Society, 213 N. Shelby St., Carthage, TX 75633-1811